 Instead of trying to explain, in general, what axioms and logical deductions are, let us see an example of a proof.
 Do not worry how someone came up with this proof.
-For now, let's just contemplate it.

 First we need to state the proposition that we intend to prove.
 A proposition for which a (correct) proof is given is called a theorem.
 Before we state our theorem, we need to define a few concepts that will show up in it.